Tell Me More: Episode 4

 Susan: Don, how does a person know whether they, or someone they know, might need more help?
 Are there things to look for either in ourselves or our friends and family that we should be aware of even on social media if we see something, what should we do?

 Don: Reach out to a professional if you’re unsure.
 Now is the time to do this.
 Don’t wait for things to just get better on their own.
 They may not.
 At eTalkTherapy, we offer free consultations to help match you with the right therapist and if we don’t have that person for you, we’ll give you referrals to other professionals that are either online or in your area.
 We’ve been providing telemental health services in Pennsylvania since 2017, and we have a wonderful group of experienced and licensed therapists who are ready to start helping you make changes today.
 Go to eTalkTherapy.com for further details on scheduling a free consultation or your first appointment.
 It just takes a minute, but it takes a tremendous amount of courage to reach out and admit that you need help with an issue.
 So why not get started today?

-SUSAN: All right!
-Don Laird, licensed psychotherapist and founder of eTalkTherapy.com, thanks for helping guide us through these challenging times.
+Susan: Don Laird, licensed psychotherapist and founder of eTalkTherapy.com.
+Thanks for helping guide us through these very challenging times.
+(Music fades in)